Smith Island, Maryland

 Smith Island is a collection of three distinct island communities – Tylerton, Rhodes Point, and Ewell, Maryland – on the Chesapeake Bay, on the border of Maryland and Virginia territorial waters in the United States.
 The island is the last inhabited island in Maryland that is not accessible by car (the Virginia portion of the island is not currently inhabited).
 Most of the islands are eroding due to tidal currents and sea level rise; a study conducted in 2008 by the DNR reported that Smith Island is expected to completely erode by 2100 if no action is taken.

 The island's population is approximately 220, down from a peak of about 800.
 On its Maryland side, Smith Island is a census-designated place (CDP) in Somerset County.
 It is included in the Salisbury, Maryland-Delaware Metropolitan Statistical Area.

 Geography

 Smith Island lies approximately 10 mi west of Crisfield, Maryland, across the Tangier Sound portion of the Chesapeake Bay.
 The island consists of three communities, namely Ewell, Tylerton, and Rhodes Point, which all sit on the Maryland portion of the island.
-The Virginia portion is uninhabited, although it once contained many homes of early settlers.
+The Virginia portion is presently uninhabited.

 Although a portion of this island lies within Virginia, "Smith Island, Virginia" refers to a separate but identically named barrier island off Cape Charles.